|Pipeline||Discovery||Pre-clinical Studies||Phase Ⅰ Studies||Phase Ⅱ Studies||Phase Ⅲ Studies||NDA / BLA||Market|

 Ibalizumab (TMB-355) Intravenous Infusion

-Ibalizumab (TMB-355) is a humanized monoclonal antibody (mAb) being developed for the potential treatment of HIV-1 infection.
-Unlike other antiretroviral agents, ibalizumab binds to the second extracellular domain of the CD4 receptor, away from Major Histocompatibility Complex II molecule (MHC II) binding sites.
-It potentially prevents HIV from infecting CD4+ immune cells while preserving normal immunological function.
-It is the first entry-blocking humanized mAb to treat HIV/AIDS.
-TaiMed Biologics licensed ibalizumab from Genentech in 2007.
+Ibalizumab (TMB-355) is the first humanized monoclonal antibody (mAb) developed for the treatment of HIV-1 infection by blocking viral entry.
+Unlike other antiretroviral agents, ibalizumab binds to the second extracellular domain of the CD4 receptor, away from Major Histocompatibility Complex II molecule (MHC II) binding sites, ultimately interfering with post-attachment steps required for entry of HIV-1 virus particles into host cells and preventing the viral transmission that occurs via cell-cell fusion.
+It prevents HIV from infecting CD4+ immune cells while preserving normal immunological function.
+Intravenous ibalizumab was launched in the US in 2018 under the trade name Trogarzo™.

 Ibalizumab caught the attention of the scientific community in 2003, when results from the phase-1, single-dose, intravenous (i.v.) infusion clinical trial showed a transient but clinically significant reduction in the patients’ viral load.
 Moreover, no evidence of adverse effects on CD4 T-cell function of the treated subjects were reported and ibalizumab was well tolerated unlike the majority of approved drugs for HIV.
 U.S. FDA granted ibalizumab fast track status in October 2003.
 The phase-2a clinical trial was successfully completed in 2006, with the results showing a clean safety profile and clear antiviral activity (10-fold reduction in viral load).
 The phase-2b clinical trial was also successfully completed in 2011, with the confirmation of a good safety profile and strong antiviral activity in HIV patients with multidrug resistance (MDR).
 U.S. FDA granted orphan drug designation of ibalizumab for HIV patients with multidrug resistance in 2014.
 Moreover, TaiMed received breakthrough therapy designation from the U.S. FDA for ibalizumab i.v. in 2015, which provides the privilege for a rolling biologics license application (BLA) submission.
 A pivotal phase-3, single-arm clinical trial with patient number of 40 was completed in 2016.
 The BLA was fully submitted in June 2017, and approved in March 2018.